Red Foxes of North America

 However, recent genetic studies, as yet unpublished, have suggested that this post-European expansion of red foxes in the United States was due to the spread of native foxes southward from Canada, following the clearing of forests for agriculture, changes in the predator community, and other major habitat changes in the region.
 It seems that the introduced European foxes made at best only a minor contribution to the fox population seen in mainland North America today.

-Also Check Out → What Do Raccoons Eat?
+Also Check Out → Do Sharks Have Bones?

 Appearance